Learning Hidden Markov Models using Non-Negative Matrix Factorization: Introduction

 Consequently, if we let $C=(c_{u,k})$ be the $M^p\times N$ nonnegative matrix with $c_{u,k}=P(S_k|U,p,\lambda)$ we can write $F^{p,s}\sim C*D$.
 Observe that $C$ and $D$ are both (row) stochastic.

 \item The factorization depends on the model $\lambda$.
 Moreover factors $C$ and $D$ can be computed directly from $\lambda$ using ~(\ref{pV}) and~(\ref{pS}).
 Consequently, the size of the smallest model compatible with the data is equal to prank$(F^{p,s})$, the {\em positive rank} of $F^{p,s}$.
 (The positive rank, prank($A$), of an $m\times n$ nonnegative matrix $A$ is the smallest integer $N$ such that $A$ factors in the product of two nonnegative matrices of dimensions $m\times N$ and $N\times n$ respectively.)
-It is known that ${\rm rank}(A)\leq {\rm prank}(A)\leq\min\{m,n\}$ and that the computation of prank$(A)$ is NP-hard~\cite{vavasis:2007}.
+It is known that ${\rm rank}(A)\leq {\rm prank}(A)\leq\min\{m,n\}$ and that the computation of prank$(A)$ is NP-hard~\cite{vavasis:2007,vandenhof:1999}.
 So it would appear that in general it is NP-hard to estimate $N$ given $F^{p,s}$ even in ideal conditions ($T\rightarrow\infty$) since ${\rm rank}(F^{p,s})\leq N$.
 However, it is not obvious how difficult it is to estimate when ${\rm prank}(F^{p,s})<{\rm rank}(F^{p,s})$ in the case $F^{p,s}$ was built from a typical realization of an HMM.
-We discuss an example at the end of this paper that illustrates the open problems and challenges. \end{itemize} To summarize this discussion, note that the matrix $F^{p,s}$ is based on the distribution of length $p$ prefixes and corresponding length $s$ suffixes and completely characterizes an HMM providing $p+s \geq 2N-1$.
-Its positive rank is equal to the minimal number of states in the underlying Markov chain.
+In fact, typically ${\rm rank}([P(V|U)]_{U,V})\leq {\rm rank}(P(V|S)_{S,V})\leq {\rm prank}([P(V|U)]_{U,V})$ but, in ``noisy'' conditions, we observe ${\rm rank}(D)\leq {\rm prank}(F^{p,s})<{\rm rank}(F^{p,s})$.
+We discuss an example at the end of this paper that illustrates the open problems and challenges.
+One way to circumvent the problem of guessing $N$ is to apply statistical methods directly to the observation sequence, without building any intermediate models as done in~\cite{liu:1994}. \end{itemize} To summarize this discussion, note that the matrix $F^{p,s}$ is based on the distribution of length $p$ prefixes and corresponding length $s$ suffixes and completely characterizes an HMM providing $M^p\geq N,s\geq 2N-1$.
+Its positive rank is, in ideal conditions, equal to the minimal number of states in the underlying Markov chain.
 Moreover, an appropriately constructed factorization of $F^{p,s}$ exposes the state transition and emission probabilities of the HMM.
+It is well known that any two $N$-state HMMs consistent with the same conditional statistics $[P(V|S)]_{S\in{\cal S},V\in {\cal V}^{2N-1}}$ generate the same finite dimensional distributions and so are, in this sense, equivalent~\cite{paz:1971}.
 The algorithm presented below extracts the state transition matrices, $\{A(k)\}_k$ from this factorization.
 In turn, as shown above, the $A(k)$'s can be used to construct the probability distributions over suffixes that generate $F^{p,s}$ and so can be used to compute a new factorization.
 This iteration is essentially the basis for our algorithm.

 In the machine learning context, we have access only to a finite amount of observation data ($T$ bounded).
 Consequently rank$(F^{p,s})$ will be generally higher than $N$.
 This requires a decision about the HMM's order, $N$, not unlike that arising in principal component analysis (PCA) \cite{comon:1994} to estimate the number of components.